Introduction

 Versatile Object-oriented Toolkit for Coarse-graining Applications, or VOTCA, is a package which helps to systematically coarse-grain various systems [Ruehle:2009.a].
 This includes deriving the coarse-grained potentials, assessing their quality, preparing input files required for coarse-grained simulations, and analyzing the latter.

-A typical coarse-graining workflow includes sampling of the system of interest, analysis of the trajectory using a specific mapping and a coarse-graining method to derive coarse-grained potentials and, in case of iterative methods, running coarse-grained simulations and iteratively refining the coarse-grained potentials.
+A typical coarse-graining workflow includes sampling of the system of interest, analysis of the trajectory using a specific mapping and a coarse-graining method to derive coarse-grained potentials.

 ../_images/propane.png